mmayers12/semmed/ml/README.md

 Approximate script runtime (32 cores, 384 GB system RAM) is:

-- 30 hrs for the 5-fold xval
+- 72 hours for the 10x 5-fold xval
-- 24 hours for the time-resolved networks
+- 48 hours for the time-resolved networks
-- 72 hours for the edge dropout analyiss
+- 7 days for the edge dropout analysis
-- 72 hours for the edge replacement tests
+- 7 days for the edge replacement tests

 ## To run